jlgerber/cpp_happy_fun_time/session_02/session02.md

 }
 ```

-I realize that we have not talked about vectors yet, but for now, you can think of the line sarting with "vector" as defining a list of ints.
+I realize that we have not talked about vectors yet, but for now, you can think of the line starting with ```vector``` as defining a list of ints.
 Hopefully, that makes sense.

-## Useful Libraries
+## A Couple of Useful Library Components

-There are a ton of useful libraries which ship with C++.
+There are a ton of great library components which ship with C++.
 Let's look at two of them in an example:

 ### iostream

 iostream includes a number of useful operators for reading and writing streams.
 Three common operators are:
-- cout : pronounced, see-out, this operator works in conjunction with the << operator to print streams to stdout.
+- **cout** : pronounced, see-out, this operator works in conjunction with the << operator to print streams to stdout.
-- endl : pronounced just like it looks, this operator is just an os agnostic newline.
+- **endl** : pronounced just like it looks, this operator is just an os agnostic newline.
-- cin : pronounced see-in, this operator works in conjunction with the >> operator to pipe data from stdin to a variable.
+- **cin** : pronounced see-in, this operator works in conjunction with the >> operator to pipe data from stdin to a variable.

 All of these operators live in the `std` namespace, so you need to prefix them with `std::` when using them.